-Some information about the manufacture of gellan gum is provided in the 2018 technical review.1 The TR states that the fermentation process uses a "substrate is comprised of glucose syrup derived from maize or wheat, inorganic nitrogen, an organic nitrogen source (protein) and trace elements."2 It also says that the fermenting organism, Sphingomonas elodea, is not a product of genetic engineering.3 However, unless the manufacturer has sourced organic or non-GE corn, then a glucose syrup made from corn (maize) would be considered "made with excluded methods" according to NOSB policy.
+Some information about the manufacture of gellan gum is provided in the 2018 technical review.
+The TR states that the fermentation process uses a "substrate is comprised of glucose syrup derived from maize or wheat, inorganic nitrogen, an organic nitrogen source (protein) and trace elements."
+It also says that the fermenting organism, Sphingomonas elodea, is not a product of genetic engineering.
+However, unless the manufacturer has sourced organic or non-GE corn, then a glucose syrup made from corn (maize) would be considered "made with excluded methods" according to NOSB policy.

-1 Gums Technical Evaluation Report (TR).
+&lt;sup>2 Gums Technical Evaluation Report (TR).
 January 30, 2018.

-2 TR lines 650-651.
+&lt;sup>3 TR lines 650-651.